What parents need to know

 Is it any good?

-The novel on which Cruel Intentions is based has been filmed several times, but it took a special stroke of genius to re-set it in the particularly malicious world of wealthy Upper East Side teenagers.
+The novel on which Cruel Intentions is based has been filmed several times, but it took a special stroke of genius to re-set it in the particularly malicious world of wealthy Upper East Side teens.
 The performances are generally quite good, and the contemporary setting suits the story perfectly.
 Filmed in settings of dizzying opulence, the atmosphere of indolent wealth is very strong and very real throughout.

 The story exposes the dark side of people who appear good on the surface, and mature viewers will enjoy both the thrill of the badness and a sense of superiority over these very depraved characters.
 It's definitely not for tweens and young teens, but its themes of love, betrayal, manipulation, and cruelty will ring true for older teenagers.
 If you do decide to let your younger teen watch it, keep in mind they might need some guidance to unweave the subtleties of the story.
 In the end, though, the worst of the evil is punished and good prevails.